UPDATE: TWRA biologist offers some answers after catfish show up dead in Chickamauga Lake

 He says he understands concerns, but the number of catfish found belly up is consistent with the annual death rate.

-"Typically, it's not unheard of for a species to lose about 35 percent of their population annually, but of course, the reproduction rate of those fish is building that back up again, " Jolly said.
+"Typically, it's not unheard of for a species to lose about 35% of their population annually, but of course, the reproduction rate of those fish is building that back up again, " Jolly said.
 "It's a revolving process."

 The TWRA doesn't believe bacteria, viruses, or chemicals played a role since every catfish found was the same color and size.